majorgreys/schomburg-talk-nov2017/speaking.md

 The **meritocratic ideals immunized CUNY to charges of racial discrimination**.
 Administrators and politicians could always point to the color-blind meritocratic admissions requirements.
-But, being blind to the race of the student, liberal meritocracy served to justify the racial inequality rather than remedy the inequality it produced.
+But, being blind to the race of the student, meritocracy, in fact, served to justify the racial inequality it produced.

-In 1959, a special committee convened by the Board of Higher Education, the local governing body of the municipal colleges, to propose policies for the soon-to-be-named CUNY system.
-The committee found that demographic changes in the city's public school, more of whom were graduating high school with lower grades, would mean fewer of the city's students would able to meet the high admission requirements.
+In 1959, the Board of Higher Education, the local governing body of the municipal colleges, convened a special committee to propose policies for the soon-to-be-named CUNY system.
+The committee found that demographic changes in the city's public school, more of whom were graduating high school with lower grades, would mean fewer of the city's students would be able to meet the high admission requirements.
 Rather than countenance even minor reforms, it warned against lowering admission requirements since it would only lead to a greater number of students vying for seats in already crowded classrooms.
 Instead, the committee's recommendation to the Board was to **keep admission requirements higher for the few tuition-free seats in the day session**  and to **add tuition-charging seats in the less selective evening sessions and community colleges**.

 The stratification within CUNY that developed proved injurious to the city's black students.
-We know the extent of their exclusion from tuition-free CUNY only because of a federal decree that forced CUNY administration to conduct its first demographic survey in 1967.
+We know the full extent of their exclusion from tuition-free CUNY only because of a federal decree that forced CUNY administration to conduct its first demographic survey in 1967.
 The findings were especially damning. **Black students were only 3.6 percent of the total matriculated enrollment at the more selective four-year colleges**.
 Black students were more likely to be enrolled in the less selective two-year community colleges, where they accounted for 13 percent.
 Most significantly, **60 percent of all Black students enrolled at CUNY were never admitted under existing admission requirements and were instead paying tuition as non-matriculants**.

 Indeed, the structure of racial inequality imposed **a double penalty** on black students.
 High admission requirements meant that nearly all black